software-students-fall2024/software-engineering-fall-2024-1-specification-specification-phase-exercise/README.md

 Our Target End-Users are college students.

+NYU Senior 1: The most important aspect of a study/class management app for them is for it to offer an easy way to visualize their schedule (including classes, assignments, exams, etc.) all in one place.
+They wished Brightspace was easier to use on the go and liked that it reminded you about assignments, but wished it offered a calendar view for them.
+They believe Brightspace is missing a place/way to easily connect with classmates and/or TAs to ask questions or discuss things went over in class.
+Finally, they would like if enrolling for courses was in the same app as where you view your classes and assignments, not in a separate app.

 ## Product Vision Statement

 Our product is a general centralized study and class management app meant to make it simple for students to go about their daily needs, offering an alternative to platforms such as Brightspace, Moodle, etc.